 - Roll out your dough – either use 20 cm round tins or a large pizza tray.

-- Bake the Pissaladiere for 20 minutes or until the base is crispy and the topping a golden brown.
+- Bake the Pissaladiere for 20 minutes or until the base is crispy and the topping is golden brown.